 John’s first experience of the natural environment was with his father in the Adelaide Hills.
 Later his work took him to the Flinders Ranges and up north into central Australia.
 The beauty of the landscape impressed itself on him.
 He photographed magnificent desert trees and colourful carpets of wildflowers after rain.
 He went on to establish several home gardens and grew a wide variety of native plants.

 John believed our natural heritage should be preserved for future generations and for its intrinsic value.
 He admired Bob Brown’s passionate commitment to conservation and saw Bush Heritage as an opportunity to help keep important ecological areas safe from destructive forces.

 The family knew of Dad’s support for Bush Heritage and we share his love for our environment.
 We are proud of Dad’s bequest and feel that Bush Heritage properties are part of his legacy, and that he's in good company.

 We became interested in Bush Heritage in the mid 1990s, a time when we were disturbed at the amount of land clearing taking place across Australia.

 We thought it was a brilliant idea that Bush Heritage gave people like us the chance to do something about it and buy land for conservation.

 Lately we’ve become birdwatchers, which further heightened our awareness and appreciation of the bush.
 Bush Heritage’s work is even more important since the decline of bird numbers is often directly related to loss of habitat.
 That’s why we decided to leave a bequest.

 We know that our money will go towards conserving habitat – that means a better future for the trees, marsupials and birds we love so much, and for future generations as well.

-If you've included Bush Heritage in your Will or are considering leaving us a gift, please fill in this form to let us know so we can thank you properly.
-It also gives us a chance to welcome you to the Bush Legacy Circle.
+If you've included Bush Heritage in your Will or are considering leaving us a gift, please fill in this form to let us know so we can welcome you to the Bush Legacy Circle.
 We would love to invite you join us at special events as our way of thanking you for protecting nature for future generations..